 A: All Northside parents are automatically members of Friends of Northside.

 A: Friends of Northside has a board of parent volunteers and a teacher representative that coordinates all of its fundraising activities.
 There are currently openings on the board, no experience necessary.
-If you are interested in joining the board, contact Nancy Liljedahl or come to the next board meeting.
+If you are interested in joining the board, contact Matt Schechter or come to the next board meeting.
 All meetings are open to Northside parents.

 A: Yes.
 You are welcome to help during any of our events.
 There are many different opportunities with which you can volunteer or help on a committee such as the Annual Appeal, Open House, or the Cubby Walk.
 For instance, we can always use additional callers on the evenings that we make telephone calls for the Annual Appeal.
 We also need chaperones for dances and the Cubby Walk every year.
 There are many different ways to help us support the school.